matm/jQuery-File-Upload-Wiki/Uploading-to-nginx-using-the-nginx-upload-module.md

 ## Section 2: Configuring nginx to work with the plugin

-Here is an example nginx config file used specifically for the box that will be receiving the uploads via the nginx upload module: https://gist.github.com/5086894.
+The supporting nginx config file: https://gist.github.com/5086894.

 ## Section 3: Tying it all together